Macrometacorp/docs/docs/queryworkers/building-queries.md

 title: Building Queries
 ---

-This page explains how to enter a query in Macrometa.
+This page explains how to create a query in Macrometa.
 To learn more about what you can do with queries and the language for writing them, refer to [C8 Query Language](c8ql/../index.md).

 ## Query Builder